What can I do to help myself when I have shoulder pain?

 Read more about

-complementary and herbal remedies that are believed to help with pain relief, and some people do feel better when they use some complementary treatments.
-However, these treatments aren’t recommended for use on the NHS because there’s no conclusive evidence that they’re effective.
+complementary and herbal remedies are believed to help with pain relief, and some people do feel better when they use some.
+But on the whole these treatments aren’t recommended for use on the NHS because there’s no conclusive evidence that they’re effective.
 Back to Shoulder pain